Connecting the world and beyond

 and

 BDT/DKH/IDA/016).
 As stipulated in Resolution 131, the approved methodology is valid for four years.
-In December 2023, the 2023 edition of the IDI - based on the new methodology - was released.
-The 2024 edition followed in June 2024, accompanied by the launch of the ICT Development Index dashboard on the ITU DataHub.
-The 2025 edition was released in June 2025.
+The first IDI edition based on the new methodology was released in December 2023.
+Subsequent editions were released in June 2024 – alongside the launch of the ICT Development Index dashboard on the ITU DataHub – and in June 2025.
 The 2026 edition is expected to be released in June 2026.

 More on the history of the IDI.